 MY TOP 10 SIGHTSEEING TIPS FOR HAMBURG, GERMANY

 - Concert Hall Elbphilharmonie

 Hamburgs Town Hall is a beautiful and stately building that you just have to see, a cultural must!
 If you want, you can get a guided tour through the town hall for those who are interested.
 During winter time it also opens up a Christmas market just in front of the town hall which is among the largest I’ve seen.

 #2.
 St. Michael Church

-Reeperbahn, is a street in the district of St. Pauli in Hamburg.
+Reeperbahn, is a street in the district of St. Pauli.
 Do you want to party, club and have a bar life experience, this is where you should go.
 Here are their own “red light district” of Hamburg erotic entertainment part of the street.

 #4.
 Miniatur Wunderland

 Miniatur Wunderland is a model farm which is situated in one of the old warehouse buildings in the warehouse district at the HafenCity.
 It is just as it sounds, model building rail and air in very small size.
 This is something that suit everyone, regardless of age and I can really recommend visiting this place.
 You experience various US cities as well as Hamburg’s airport with flights taking off and landing, so cool for a flight nerd like me!